 - Material must be labeled clearly, stating at least the following: crop name, provisional denomination as stated on the application form, assigned application number and for seeds the lot number.
 The assigned application number must be stated unless the sample is sent together with the application form.
 This is only possible if the documentation and the sample are to be sent to an identical address (see overview).
 The label must be securely attached to the packaging or the details printed onto the packaging.
 Vegetative material: please do not print or write (e.g. with permanent markers) application numbers, denominations, breeders’ references and/or company information (such as company names, addresses etcetera) on the pots or on the foliage.

 - The packaging must be suitable for the nature and quantity of the identity material and must be closed in such a way that nothing can be added or removed from the contents without damaging the seal or the packaging.

-- With flowering crops, the material must not be in bloom or must not have bloomed, unless stated otherwise.
+- With flowering crops, the material must not be flowering or must not have flowered, unless stated otherwise.

 - Young plants supplied must be plants that are suitable to exhibit all the characteristics in the first year of the test.

 - Material destined for outdoor cultivation must be suitable for planting outdoors immediately; material that does not meet this requirement will be considered not to have been received.

 - Unless stated otherwise, pot plants must not be supplied with more than one plant per pot, even if this is usual, standard practice.
 Only supply single plants per pot.
 If several plants are still supplied in a single pot, a number of pots equal to the number of plants must also be supplied.

 - Take care of the conditions of the foreseen transport.